Natural disasters can occur at any time. Some, such as storms that precede floods, provide warnings.

 (edthatmatters.com)

-Todd Sepulveda's Ed That Matters serves as his Blog where he writes on preparedness, education, or even just rant!29.
-Plan and Prepared
+Todd Sepulveda's Ed That Matters is his blog, where he writes about preparedness, education, and even rants.

 (planandprepared.com)